lukew3/stemPlayerOnline/README.md

 * `<Arrowkey>` - Each arrow key controls the volume of it's respective slider.
 Pressing the arrow key will increase the volume and holding control while pressing the arrow key will decrease the volume.

 ## Future plans
-* Enable loading local stem library
+* Enable loading multiple songs from local stem library
 * Custom colors and gradient generation
 * Fix lagging bug that occurs after playing stems for a long time
 * Fix bug causing tracks to play out of sync, especially when they are switched to.
 (Probably need to await src load)